 An important administrative role in a Tableau Server deployment is the Tableau portal administrator.
 The portal administrator manages licensing and the associated keys for the Tableau deployment.
 As the portal administrator, your first step is to purchase licenses on the Tableau Customer Portal(Link opens in a new window).
 When you purchase licenses, the portal will return corresponding product keys.
 To renew your license, visit the Tableau renewal(Link opens in a new window) web page.

-Tableau has a number of products (e.g. Desktop, Server, Prep Builder, Add-ons, etc).
+Tableau has a number of products (Desktop, Server, Prep Builder, and more).
 Each of the Tableau products require that you activate licenses by updating the Tableau software with the product keys that are purchased and stored on the Tableau Customer Portal.
 As the administrator who is tasked with activating Tableau licenses, it important that you understand the relationship between licenses and keys.
 See Understanding License Models and Product Keys.

 Activation is the process of uploading and saving Tableau product keys to Tableau Server.
 This operation is done with Tableau Services Manager (TSM).
 TSM is a tool that makes changes to the local operating system and file system and therefore requires administrative access to the local computer.
 A TSM administrator requires different permissions and access than a Tableau Server administrator, which is the administrative role for day-to-day operation of Tableau Server tasks, such as adding users, sites, managing projects and permissions, etc. See Administrative roles for more information about various Tableau Server administrative roles.